spapas/django-generic-scaffold/README.rst

 django-generic-scaffold
 =======================

-With django-generic-scaffold you can quickly create and route CRUD generic class based views for your models so you will have a basic CRUD interface by writing only two lines of extra code!
+With django-generic-scaffold you can quickly create and route CRUD generic class based views for your models so you will have a basic CRUD interface by writing only a couple of lines of extra code!

 django-generic-scaffold is different from other scaffolding tools because it generates all views/url routes *on-the-fly* and *not* by outputing python code.